 The State of Texas allows you several options in the area of child custody.
 Sole custody can be awarded to one parent, and he or she will then have the exclusive right to make all parenting decisions.
 Joint legal custody, on the other hand, means that the child will primarily reside with one parent and the other can enjoy visitation.
+Whether your need assistance with filing for sole custody or with a custody modification, contact Craig A. Fletcher to handle your Marshall, Carthage, or Center, TX case.
 To read about shared custody and other child custody facts click here!

 The court uses the statutory guidelines as a starting point for all child support cases.
 These guidelines will apply unless parties agree on a different amount.
 These will apply regardless of whether the child was born out of wedlock.
+We can assist you with your child support or child support modification case- Reach out to us today.
 Click hereto read more about Texas child support enforcement.

 If you are able to gain visitation rights for your child, how often will you see them?
 The answer depends on the situation and circumstances.
 Be sure to get with the custodial parent and come to some sort of an agreement with your lawyers.
 It is, however, always helpful to learn about your options.
 If you have some questions about your custody and visitation rights regarding your child, give Craig a call now!